 Lotus Biscoff Cheesecake

-Lotus biscoff cheesecake is a no-bake cheesecake made with a biscoff biscuit base, followed by a layer of creamy cheesecake filling and then topped with a layer of melted lotus biscoff spread.
 This Lotus cheesecake is a perfect quick dessert to make, especially if your oven is crowded or if you simply don’t feel like baking!
 The hard part about this no-bake cheesecake is not going for seconds.
 This stuff is GOOD!

 What is Lotus Biscoff Spread?

 If you’ve never tried Biscoff spread, you are in for a TREAT!
 Biscoff cookie butter is a creamy, vegan, nut-free spread, made with Biscoff cookies that has the consistency of peanut butter.
 It tastes like gingerbread cookies pulverized into a thick and rich spread.
 Biscoff spread is available is most grocery stores- usually in the peanut butter aisle.
-I love anything all biscoff recipes, here are more biscoff desserts on the blog: No-Bake Biscoff Bars, No-Bake Biscoff Truffles and Biscoff Krispie Treats.
-YUM!

-What YOU NEED TO MAKE BISCOFF CHEESECAKE:
+What YOU NEED TO MAKE LOTUS BISCOFF CHEESECAKE:

-Scroll all the way down to end of this post, for exact measurements and a printable option.
+(Scroll all the way down to end of this post, for exact measurements and a printable option.)

-Unsalted melted butter: helps the crust come together.
+- Unsalted melted butter: helps the crust come together.

-Cream cheese: make sure it’s softened to room temperature and always use brick style cream cheese and not the spreadable kind.
+- Cream cheese: make sure it’s softened to room temperature and always use brick style cream cheese and not the spreadable kind.

-Whipped cream: you can make your own homemade whipped cream, I find it convenient to use store bought whipped cream topping.
+- Whipped cream: you can make your own homemade whipped cream, I find it convenient to use store bought whipped cream topping.
 Either is fine, you will need 8 oz, which is about 1 cup.

-Lotus biscoff spread: you will need a whole 14 oz jar: 1 cup of it goes for the filling and the rest goes on the cheesecake topping.
+- Lotus biscoff spread: you will need a whole 14 oz jar: 1 cup of it goes for the filling and the rest goes on the cheesecake topping.
 I like to use the creamy biscoff spread instead of the crunchy one, so I can get a smooth topping for my cheesecake.

 How to Make this Lotus Biscoff Cheesecake Recipe: